xi-project/xi-filelib/UPGRADE.md

 # Upgrading Filelib

 Filelib is slowly but surely approaching acceptable stableness.
 About frakking time, one would say.
 It's been developed for years.
-If you're using 0.9 or greater, good for you!
-If not, good luck.
-Trust me.
-I know.
+Too much incubation is too much.

 ## From version 0.11.x to version 0.12.x

+* Bumped up PHP requirement to 5.4.x
 * Feature freeze.
 No more stuff before 1.0!
 * Uh oh.
 Data is not backwards compatible.
 This is the last time before 1.0.
 * All version identifiers are now classes of Xi\Filelib\Plugin\VersionProvider\Version.